-You can download the following images (Free for non-commercial use and free for use in commercial ventures like cafes, bars, restaurants and blogs or news articles provided you are not selling the images themselves.)
-Click here to Download signs in pdf format or Click on the images below to download png versions with a transparent background.
+You can download the following images (Free for non-commercial use and free for use in commercial ventures like cafes, bars, restaurants and blogs or news articles) Click here to Download signs in pdf format or Click on the images below to download png versions with a transparent background.
 Put them up to ban people from wearing Google Glass and other wearable surveillance devices to help protect your privacy.
 If you are not sure if you qualify as non commercial use or would like support us.
 You can buy printed stickers, t-shirts and posters from the our store: Stop The Cyborgs Store

 Why create Glass free zones?